MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

 Full membership rights will be available to all members upon acceptance and approval will be given within 3 days of receiving payment by personal cheque or direct bank transfer (this being the standard clearance period for such payments).
 Junior Membership is available to children up to the age of 16 years.
 Proof of age must be provided before membership application will be accepted.

-$99.00 includes GST (annually) Member can register or transfer goat registrations.
+Payable on the 1st.
+July of each year.
+Member can register or transfer goat registrations.

-$66.oo includes GST (annually) Member cannot register or transfer goat registrations.
+$70.00 includes GST (annually) Member cannot register or transfer goat registrations.

 Payment of Fees: